Room Reset – The Secret to Keeping a Clean House

 How to do a Room Reset and Keep a Clean House

-I know there are quite a few steps to a room reset, but they are simple to do and take just seconds to finish.
+Up next is a list of steps to reset a room.
+There are a handful, yes but they are simple to do and take seconds to finish.

 Step #1.
 Decide When

 Are you a night owl?
-Then this might be the time to do your room resets.
+Then this evening may be the best time to do your room resets.

 Step #2.
 Gather Your Tools